The essential guide to LMS pricing

 In recent years, the world has leveraged evolving technology in work and education more frequently, increasing demand for remote work and schooling.
 In the past 12 years, the number of people who work from home has risen by 159%, with 44% of that growth in the last five years.

 This trend, which was already gaining momentum, rapidly escalated during the pandemic.
 And with a sharp increase in remote work comes a rise in remote learning.
-Consider the following statistics from recent research:
+We've learned a great deal from a recent research report.

 • As of 2020, it is estimated that 98% of corporate learning took place online.